 Maravillas Club

-What anecdotes and moments have been lived in one of the temples of Madrid’s nightlife.
-Sala Maravillas was born as such in the 90’s to become Sala Nasti twenty years ago.
-In all this time, for its dance floor and small but epic stage, passed groups that were the backbone of the indie of this country (not in vain, there debuted a very young Los Planetas in 93 and its founders were part organizer of the FIB).
+What anecdotes and moments have been lived in one of the temples of the Madrid nightlife.
+The Sala Maravillas was born as such in the 90’s to become Sala Nasti twenty years ago.
+In all this time, through its dance floor and small but epic stage, bands that were the backbone of the indie of this country (not in vain, there debuted a very young Los Planetas in 93 and its founders were part of the organizers of the FIB).

-But since a few years ago, new airs come to this corner of Malaga returning to the original name: Espectaclub Wonders.
+But since a few years ago, new airs come to this corner of Malaga returning to the original name: Maravillas Espectaclub.
 It is currently open from Wednesday to Sunday and is known for its commitment to the arts and performance, its drag sessions and its nights.

 🎶 Eclectic: indie, indie pop, indie rock…